Twilio vs Vonage (2026): Which Communication API Is Better?

 Features Overview

 Vonage (formerly Nexmo, now backed by Ericsson) offers a solid API platform that consistently undercuts Twilio on pricing.
-Their Video API — inherited from the TokBox acquisition — is genuinely best-in-class for WebRTC.
+Their Video API — inherited from the TokBox acquisition — is genuinely top-tier for WebRTC.
 We built a telemedicine prototype and Vonage's video quality and adaptive bitrate handling outperformed Twilio Video noticeably.
 The downside is a smaller developer ecosystem: Stack Overflow has roughly 5x more Twilio questions than Vonage ones.

 Pricing Breakdown (April 2026)